23S0o/SmartSteth-Capstone/README.md

 # SmartSteth-Capstone

-This Repository Include all the recorded data, source codes, and Instructions for Our Capstone Project "SmartSteth"
+Welcome to SmartSteth Repository, which include all the recorded data, source codes, and Instructions for Our Capstone Project "SmartSteth".

+A walk through to the available files:

+1. Test.mapp